open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 ## What should OTel Baggage be used for?

-OTel Baggage should be used for non-sensitive data that you're okay with potentially exposing to third parties.
+OTel Baggage should be used for data that you're okay with potentially exposing to third parties.
 This is because it's stored in HTTP headers alongside the current context.